stavraty/WeatherBrick/README.md

 # Weather Brick
+Application that works with the location and weather API

 The Weather Forecast Brick App is designed to provide users with a unique and playful way of checking the weather.
 It displays a weather brick on a rope, and the appearance of the brick changes based on the current weather conditions at the user's location.